iterative/ldb-resources/README.md

 ### How LDB works

 LDB indexes immutable storage locations and notes all unique data objects along with their associated annotations (if present).
-This index can then be queried to construct virtual datasets that work like collections of sparse pointers into the storage:
+This index can then be queried to construct datasets that work like collections of sparse pointers into the storage.
+Note that LDB does not save data objects internally, and relies on persistent storage locations to serve (instantiate) the datasets for training.

 ![ldb-intro](images/ldb-struct.png)

-The main use case for LDB arises when a data scientist wishes to create and maintain a persistent collection of cloud-based objects that are grouped into virtual datasets by some logical criteria (e.g. annotated with a certain class, created at given time, satisfy a particular name pattern, etc).
+The main use case for LDB arises when a data scientist wishes to create and maintain a persistent collection of cloud-based objects that are grouped into datasets by some logical criteria (e.g. annotated with a certain class, created at given time, satisfy a particular name pattern, etc).

 These virtual datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) easily manageable and reproducible.

-Whenever a virtual dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the model workspace and compiles the linked annotations.
+Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the model workspace and compiles linked annotations.
 Since storage is immutable and all dataset membership state is kept within LDB, the workspace can be safely erased after the experiment is complete.

 ## Quick Start
 Please refer to [Getting Started with LDB](documentation/Getting-started-with-LDB.md) for a full version of this document.